johnn3/newMVC4RepoEF/README.md

 ======
-Entity Frame work MVC4 .NET paractice
+Entity Frame work MVC4 .NET practice
 ======

 As indicated, this is merely a demo of the MVC4 that microsoft provides